 To achieve certification, candidates must pass the tests associated with the certification, which could include an online and/or field exam.
 Tests must be administered by a proctor and be taken at a BPI Test Center.

 BPI is raising the bar in home performance contracting.
-We want to challenge technicians to learn and use the skills necessary to help homeowners diagnose and solve their home’s problems.
 The online and field exams are challenging – not everyone passes.
 Those who are unsuccessful on the exams can schedule to retake them.

-You have six (6) attempts to take and pass the online exam and six (6) attempts to take and pass the field exam in a one (1) year period.
-The year starts at your first attempt followed by five (5) additional attempts.
-If you have tested six (6) times, you must wait until a year has passed since your first initial attempt.
+You may make six (6) attempts to take and pass the online exam and six (6) attempts to take and pass the field exam in a one (1) year period.
+The year begins at the date of your first attempt.
+You make up to five (5) additional attempts in the ensuing year.
+Once you have made six (6) attempts, you must wait until a complete year has passed to try again.

 Yes, you can view your testing history and CEU count, update your personal information and more by logging in to your candidate account.